Knowledge of Uncertain Worlds: Programming with Logical Constraints: Restricted parameters and circular uses of kunits

 \section{Restricted parameters and circular uses of kunits}

 Knowledge units are similar to modules in that they provide a means to organize the knowledge expressed as logic rules and constraints.
 We discuss extensions that allow knowledge units to have specially specified parameters, and have circular uses.
+We describe the pros and cons of supporting them and show that there is no real difficulty in supporting them.